araobp/unity-sabae/README.md

 - Virtual tour in the city of 鯖江.
 - Smart city simulation: surveillance cameras, traffic signals, bus driving, platform door operation in the station etc.
 - Remote tourist information services.
+- Integration with [SkyWay](https://webrtc.ecl.ntt.com/en/) that is a WebRTC signalling service by NTT Communications.

 ```
 WebGL build (run it on a local PC)